garciadelcastillo/ffmpeg-cheatsheet/README.md

     ffmpeg -framerate 300 -i frame_%05d.png -r 30 output.mp4

+A video can be looped by "multiplying" the input stream:

+    ffmpeg -stream_loop 2 -i frame_%03d.png landscape_loop.mp4

+The above will generate a video with the frames repeating 3 times (the regular one + `-stream_loop 2`).

 ### GIF from frames with single palette

 This creates a lightweight, optimized GIF file with one palette.
 Useful when color is consistent across frames.